Protesters take to downtown streets for second night in Bakersfield

 "We are being peaceful, including the time we were chest to chest with police," Nuwanda Alejandro, 21, said Saturday, describing the events of Friday.

 Friday night ultimately saw the arrest of one person on suspicion of attempted murder after he allegedly drove into a crowd, injuring a 15-year-old girl, and the arrest of 10 others on suspicion of resisting and obstructing officers.
-Earlier, bottles and rocks were thrown at officers, the memorial was vandalized and people did not follow an order to disperse, police said.
+Earlier that night, bottles and rocks were thrown at officers, the memorial was vandalized and people did not follow an order to disperse, police said.

-Bakersfield Police said Saturday night that the two people were caught on video vandalizing the memorial.
-One suspect was seen writing "Kill More Cops," police said, while another suspect used a protest sign to attempt to conceal him.
+Bakersfield police said Saturday night that two people were caught on video vandalizing the memorial.
+One suspect was seen writing "Kill More Cops" in white paint, police said, while another suspect used a protest sign to attempt to conceal him.

 At a distance from the crowd Saturday, two 13-year-old boys were hanging out in front of the police station, saying they were just there to check it out.
 They both called it "crazy."